Governor of Bali: I Made Mangku Pastika

-I Made Mangku Pastika (August 28, 2008-August 29, 2018) was the seventh governor of Bali Province who served two terms, namely 2008-2013 and 2013-2018.
-He came from a retired police officer and became a politician as a governor of Bali Province.
-Mangku Pastika's most memorable policy in the world of public health is the Bali Mandara Health Insurance (JKBM) program which is stated in the Bali Governor Regulation (Pergub) Number 6 of 2010.
-The background of this JKBM Policy was born to synchronize the Bali public health insurance program with the Provincial Government together with the regency/city governments throughout Bali to distribute health insurance financing, because previously each district had their own health insurance program, for example there was the Jembrana Health Insurance (JKJ) and Askes Mandiri Tabanan.
-JKBM functions to provide fair health services for the Balinese people with financing subsidized by the provincial and regency/city governments outside those that already have other health insurance.
+I Made Mangku Pastika (28 August 2008 – 29 August 2018) was the seventh governor of Bali Province, serving two terms (2008–2013 and 2013–2018).
+He came from a background as a retired police officer and politician.

+Mangku Pastika's most remembered policy in the field of public health is the Bali Mandara Health Insurance (JKBM) programme, as stipulated in the Bali Governor's Regulation (Pergub) Number 6 of 2010.
+The JKBM policy was born out of the need to guarantee health insurance for the Balinese people through joint efforts of the provincial and district/city governments.
+Previously, each district had its own health insurance programme – examples include the Jembrana Health Insurance (JKJ) and Askes Mandiri Tabanan (Januraga, 2010).
+JKBM functions to provide fair health services for the people of Bali, with its financing subsidised by the provincial government and by those districts and cities that did not already have other health insurance (Januraga, 2010).